redux-saga/redux-saga/docs/advanced/ForkModel.md

 }
 ```

-In fact, attached forks shares the same semantics with the attached forks:
+In fact, attached forks shares the same semantics with the parallel Effect:

 - We're executing tasks in parallel
 - The parent will terminate after all laucnhed tasks terminate

 And this applies for all other semantics as well (error and cancellation propagation).
 You can understand how
 attached forks behave by simply considering it as a *dynamic parallel* Effect.

 ## Error propagation

-Following the same analogy with parallel Effects, Let's examine in detail how errors are handled in parallel Effects
+Following the same analogy, Let's examine in detail how errors are handled in parallel Effects

 for example, let's say we have this Effect